Last Updated: 190613, … 200805

 Modifiers are cumulative when dissimilar.
 Example: A lone invisible elf not wearing metal armor comes upon an orc.
 The standard chance of being surprised is 1-2 in d6.
 For the orc, its range is increased due to the elf (+2), but not further increased due to the elf’s invisibility (+1); the orc will be surprised if it rolls 1-4 in d6.
 The elf rolls a 2, and the orc rolls a 4.
-The Elf is surprised for 2 segments, the orc for 4.
+The Elf is surprised for 2 segments, the orc for 4 segments.
 For the first two segments they stare at each other (both still surprised), after which time the elf has 2 segments (the maximum) to act before rolling standard initiative.

-In the example above, if the elf had a Dexterity of 17 and only lightly encumbered, the elf would reduce the number of segments it was surprised by 2, and (except that I limit the number of actions to 2) would have all 4 segments to act.
+In the example above, if the elf had a Dexterity of 17 and was only lightly encumbered, the elf would reduce the number of segments it was surprised by 2, and (except that I limit the number of actions to 2) would have all 4 segments to act.